johndpope/pianogame/readme.txt

      "first" color.
 CHG: ReasonableSynthVolume object replaces MidiCommOut::SetReasonableSynthVol
      and now works for all mixers in the system instead of only the first.
+CHG: Darkened the border for a few different colors to increase the contrast
+     between sharp/flat notes in a series.
 FIX: Disabled MIDI input while game is paused to prevent cheating.
 FIX: Made MidiCommOut::Reset() actually reset everything by fully closing and
      reopening the device.  midiOutReset() apparently only turns off the keys